-PTTEP won the Best Investor Relations Award in the category of listed companies with market capitalization of over THB 100 billion at the SET Awards 2015.
+3) PTTEP won the Best Investor Relations Award in the category of listed companies with market capitalization of over THB 100 billion at the SET Awards 2015.
 The awards were given to listed companies with outstanding achievements in building investor relations.
 A panel of distinguished judges from the Stock Exchange of Thailand (SET) chose the winners.
 The judging criteria included the involvement of all parties within the company in investor relations efforts, accurate and complete disclosure of information in a transparent and timely manner, the variety and effectiveness of investor communication channels, evaluations from analysts and institutional investors, and other requirements.
 Strict criteria were established for the purpose of selecting the most suitable candidates for the Best Investor Relations Award.
-Previously,
+Previously, PTTEP won the Outstanding Investor Relations Award from the SET for two consecutive years in 2013 and 2014.

 PTTEP was added to the Climate A List by the Carbon Disclosure Project (CDP).
 PTTEP was the first and only company out of 113 Southeast Asian companies to be added to the Climate A List.
-Every year, more than 1,000 companies worldwide apply to be
+Every year, more than 1,000 companies worldwide apply to be listed.